byronwall/excel-vba-book/book/03.1 Worksheet/03-03 Worksheet properties.md

     Else
         Application.ScreenUpdating = False

-        'Changed to activeworkbook so if add-in is not installed, it will target the active book rather than the xlam Dim targetSheet As Worksheet
+        'Changed to ActiveWorkbook so if add-in is not installed, it will target the active book rather than the xlam Dim targetSheet As Worksheet
         For Each targetSheet In ActiveWorkbook.Sheets
             On Error Resume Next